launchdarkly/c-client-sdk/README.md

 The LaunchDarkly C / C++ (client-side) SDK is designed primarily for use in desktop and embedded systems applications.
 It follows the client-side LaunchDarkly model for single-user contexts (much like our mobile or JavaScript SDKs).
 It is not intended for use in multi-user systems such as web servers and applications.

-For using LaunchDarkly in C / C++ server-side applications, refer to our [C / C++ server-side SDK](https://github.com/launchdarkly/c-client-server-side).
+For using LaunchDarkly in C / C++ server-side applications, refer to our [C / C++ server-side SDK](https://github.com/launchdarkly/c-server-sdk).

 Quick setup (POSIX)
 -------------------

-The C / C++ SDK requires a POSIX environment, and assumes that both `libcurl` and `libpthread` are installed.
+The C / C++ SDK assumes that both `libcurl` and `libpthread` are installed.

 Unlike other LaunchDarkly SDKs, the C SDK has no installation steps.
-To get started, clone [this repository](https://github.com/launchdarkly/c-client) or download a release archive from the [GitHub Releases](https://github.com/launchdarkly/c-client/releases) page.
+To get started, clone [this repository](https://github.com/launchdarkly/c-client-sdk) or download a release archive from the [GitHub Releases](https://github.com/launchdarkly/c-client-sdk/releases) page.
 You can use the `Makefile` in this repository as a starting point for integrating this SDK into your application.

 You can get the required dependencies on Ubuntu Linux with: